 JV | 90s Digital Synth

-JV is a collection of digital synth patches for Ableton Live and Logic Pro X. The patches are inspired by and sampled from the Roland JV-1080, a 90s rack mounted-synth that utilises both samples and synthesis to generate realistic sounds, at least for the time.
+JV is a collection of digital synth patches for Ableton Live, FL Studio and Logic Pro X. The patches are inspired by and sampled from the Roland JV-1080, a 90s rack mounted-synth that utilises both samples and synthesis to generate realistic sounds, at least for the time.
 The sounds may be now inherently dated, but they still retain a nostalgic charm.
 The JV-1080 was used heavily on Currents by Tame Impala, where it provides the organs, choirs and synth brass sounds that give the album its unique quality.

 “I fell in love with those naff ’90s-sounding keyboards.
 I’ve got a Roland JV1080 synth module you can plug a MIDI keyboard into.
 An audiophile would think some of the patches are the cheapest, plasticky sounds.
 But for me they’re so romantically nostalgic.
 Because they’re the sounds I remember from when I was growing up in the ’90s.
 The sounds that remind me of something I heard on the radio in the car.” - Kevin Parker